Tree-Level Color-Kinematics Duality from Pure Spinor Actions: Concluding remarks

-Finally, we stress that our arguments apply only to the tree level, and there are certain obstructions to reaching the loop level.
-Suppose a cubic action $S$ of SYM theory, potentially formulated on some auxiliary space (e.g.~pure spinors, twistor space, harmonic or projective superspace) that manifests CK-duality off shell for all fields in some gauge.
-Further assume that the Kaluza--Klein expansion in the auxiliary coordinates and integrating out all auxiliary fields reproduces the standard SYM action $S_\text{std}=\int\tr(F^2)+\cdots$ in a local, polynomial, Lorentz-invariant gauge.
-Then, by assumption, the off-shell tree-level correlators of $S_\text{std}$, which equal those of $S$ with external legs one of $(c,A,\phi,\chi,A^+,\phi^+,\chi^+,c^+)$, are CK-dual.
-Further, $S_\text{std}$ computes SYM loop amplitudes correctly (with the standard path integral measure, i.e.\ defined using dimensional regularization etc.), and it can be truncated to $S_\text{std}^{\caN=0}$ consisting of all terms only containing non-spinorial fields $(c,A,\phi,A^+,\phi^+,c^+)$.
-The action $S_\text{std}^{\caN=0}$ manifestly suffices for computing $\caN=0$ SYM\footnote{that is, dimensional reduction of 10D $\caN=0$ Yang--Mills theory, which is Yang--Mills theory with adjoint scalars} scattering amplitudes.
-Moreover, $S_\text{std}^{\caN=0}$ loop amplitudes must be CK-dual, since they can be glued out of off-shell $S_\text{std}^{\caN=0}$ tree correlators, which are a subset of the $S_\text{std}$ off-shell tree correlators.
-But this contradicts~\cite{Bern:2015ooa}, which shows that arbitrary-dimensional $\caN=0$ Yang--Mills theory lacks loop-level CK-duality with manifestly Lorentz-invariant polynomial numerators compatible with some Feynman rules.
+It is very important to stress that our arguments apply only to the tree level, and there are fundamental obstructions to reaching the loop level.
+Suppose a cubic action $S$ of (e.g.~maximally) SYM theory existed, potentially formulated on some auxiliary space (e.g.~pure spinors, twistor space, harmonic or projective superspace) that manifests CK-duality off shell for all fields in some gauge.
+Further assume that after Kaluza--Klein expanding in the auxiliary coordinates and integrating out all auxiliary fields, this action reproduces the standard SYM action $S_\text{std}=\int\tr(F^2)+\cdots$ in a local, polynomial, Lorentz-invariant gauge.
+Then, by assumption, the off-shell tree-level correlators of $S_\text{std}$, which equal those of $S$ with external legs restricted to $(c,A,\phi,\chi,A^+,\phi^+,\chi^+,c^+)$, are CK-dual.
+Further, $S_\text{std}$ computes SYM loop amplitudes correctly (with the standard path integral measure, i.e.\ defined using dimensional regularization etc.), and it can be truncated to the action of pure Yang--Mills theory $S_\text{std}^{\caN=0}$, which consists of all terms containing exclusively the gauge fields and the additional fields arising in the BV formalism.
+The action $S_\text{std}^{\caN=0}$ manifestly suffices for computing pure YM scattering amplitudes, both at tree and at loop level: these amplitudes can be glued out of off-shell pure YM tree correlators, which are a subset of the SYM off-shell tree correlators.
+Moreover, these amplitudes must be CK-dual because the tree correlators of our initial SYM theory are CK-dual by assumption.
+But this contradicts the result of~\cite{Bern:2015ooa} that arbitrary-dimensional pure Yang--Mills theory lacks loop-level CK-duality with Lorentz-invariant polynomial numerators compatible with Feynman rules.

-From this perspective, the ambitwistor action in~\cite{Movshev:2004ub,Mason:2005kn,Borsten:2022vtg} with the limitation $Q\sfb+\sfb Q=\BBox\neq\Box$ seems the best one can hope for.
-It manifests a kinematic Lie algebra at both the tree and loop level, without directly implying CK-duality.\footnote{Again, this does not contradict~\cite{Bern:2015ooa}, because the truncation to $\caN=0$ fails at the loop level due to a gauge anomaly.}
+From this perspective, the limitation $Q\sfb+\sfb Q=\BBox\neq\Box$ in the $\BVbox$-algebra structure identified using an ambitwistor action in~\cite{Movshev:2004ub,Mason:2005kn,Borsten:2022vtg} seems very natural.
+The $\BVbox$-algebra manifests a kinematic Lie algebra at both the tree and (with some mild assumptions) the loop level, without directly implying off-shell CK-duality.\footnote{This does not contradict~\cite{Bern:2015ooa}: the truncation to $\caN=0$ fails at the loop level due to a gauge anomaly.}